-A number of special collections have been donated to the library service over the years and are now housed in the Local & Family History Department.
+A number of special collections have been donated to the library service over the years and are now housed in the Local & Family History Service.
+These cover a range of subjects including music, theology, natural history, Jacobite history and the Gaelic language.

 The Atholl Collection